dell/dellemc-openmanage-ansible-modules/docker/README.md

 Note:
 * To allow access to mounted shares in the Docker container, use the volume or bind mount option when running export or import server configuration profile tasks.
-* If Security-Enhanced Linux (SELinux) is configured on the system, playbook may fail to run.
-Refer Docker documentation on how to bind mount folders using SELinux label.
+* The playbook may fail if Security-Enhanced Linux (SELinux) is configured on the system.
+Refer the Docker [documentation](https://docs.docker.com/) on how to bind mount folders using SELinux label.

 ### Running ad-hoc commands
 Ansible ad-hoc commands can also be used.
 The following example command shows how to to view the status of a Lifecycle Controller.